bseltz-cohesity/scripts/python/qumuloSnapper/README.md

 First create a new Cohesity View.
 The view settings are not important, this is just an empty view for use with the Remote Adapter protection group.

 Then create a Remote Adapter protection group.
-Choose a policy that matches your desired backup frequency.
-Configure the group to connect to our linux host and user, and provide the full path to the prescript-example.sh, like `/home/cohesity-script/prescript-example.sh`
+Choose a policy that matches your desired backup frequency (this will determine the frequecy of the NAS backup, while the retention, replication and archiving will be determined by the policy assigned to the NAS protection group).
+Configure the RA group to connect to our linux host and user, and provide the full path to the prescript-example.sh, like `/home/cohesity-script/prescript-example.sh`

 Copy the ssh key provided and add it to our linux user's authorized_keys file, e.g. `/home/cohesity-script/.ssh/authorized_keys`